About Experience Speaking Insights Contact

 ANZ · Sydney

-First-ever Group Executive for Data and AI at ANZ.
-Leading the group-wide data and AI agenda: capability, governance, and the responsible acceleration of AI across the bank.
+Leading the group-wide data and AI agenda at ANZ: capability, governance, and the responsible acceleration of AI across the bank.

 Aug 2025 – Jun 2026